 The Junior Suite

-We made our way down in the elevator and found room 6042 on a corner of the corridor.
+We went down in the elevator and found room 6042 on a corner of the corridor.
 Our room overlooked the River Vltava and Stvanice Island.

-The bedding of duvet, sheet, and pillows was in a white stripe.
+On the bed, the duvet, sheet, and pillows were in a white stripe.

 As we entered the lounge, there was a large black low armchair to the right, with a gold and black check patterned seat and cushion cover.
 A deep red sofa had been converted into a bed with white bedding and two gold and black striped cushions.
-It rested over a black-legged glass topped long, low coffee table.
-We had this made back into a sofa and it turned into a comfortable sitting room.
+It rested over a black-legged glass-topped long, low coffee table.
+We had this made back into a sofa and it was transformed into a comfortable sitting room.

-There was a desk in the corner, between the window and the bedroom, on curved legs, with a wooden shelf at the back and a rack, containing the in-room dining book.
+There was a desk in the corner, between the window and the bedroom.
+This was on curved legs, with a wooden shelf at the back and a rack, containing the in-room dining book.
 A dark brown padded office swivel chair went with it.
-There was also a two drawer unit under the desk.
-There was a similar desk arrangement with drawer unit below in the bedroom.
-We discovered a hinged section in the middle, which lifted to reveal a mirror inside the lid, a hairdryer and an internet cable in bags and a guest services booklet.
+There was also a two-drawer unit under the desk.
+There was a similar desk arrangement with a drawer unit below in the bedroom.
+We discovered a hinged section in the middle, which lifted to reveal a mirror inside the lid, a hairdryer, an internet cable in bags, and a guest services booklet.
 The red padded low stool in the bedroom matched the lounge sofa.

-The kingsize bed had a wooden base on chrome legs.
+The king-size bed had a wooden base on chrome legs.
 There was a wooden framed headboard with a pale brown faux leather padded inlay.
-Either side there was a wood bedside table with two drawers.
+On either side, there was a wooden bedside table with two drawers.